-NERF blasters are not only awesome toys, but they are also amazing achievements in mechanical engineering.
-At the heart of each blaster is the propulsion system, which powers the projectile.
+NERF blasters are not only awesome toys, they are also amazing achievements in blaster is the propulsion system, which powers the projectile.
 Here are some of the major propulsion systems and brief descriptions of how they work.

 DIRECT PLUNGER

 The direct plunger was the first blasterpropulsion system.
 It is somewhat like a syringe, where the dart is placed over the needle-when the plunger is pushed forward it forces air through the needle and launches the dart.
 Inside the blaster, the plunger is pushed forward by a compression spring.